top of page

 Shift

 This (and stays) was the true unmentionable "underwear" of the time.
 For clarification, the shift would be donned first, followed then by the stays over the shift, not under, and following that, either the petticoat and then the dress, or just the dress of their choice.
 Depending on if they wanted to opt for the round gown, the open robe with petticoat, the open robe with round gown, or otherwise, they may decide to add a fichu for additional modesty or go the other direction by opting for a shift without stays, stays without shift, or neither.
-Featured here is a shift, and then short stays over a shift.
+Featured here is a shift from The Met, and then short stays over a shift, modeled by an costumer on Instagram, handle unknown.

 The shift was nothing more than a thin, shapeless, white sack.
 The cut changed when we reach the 1790s in order to match the neckline of the round gown, but it was still a shapeless garment.
 If you watched the Getting Dressed video from Prior Attire, you'll see just what this shift is all about (and if you missed it, scroll up to find it!).
 As mentioned in the gentlemen's fashion post, a man's shirt and a woman's shift were essentially the same things and were considered the undergarments of the time.
 They helped wick sweat and keep the primary clothing free from sweat stains.
 But with the gentlewomen (unlike the men), the shift was still optional.
 I imagine Elizabeth Bennet from Pride and Prejudice would not have left the house without a shift, but her sister, Lydia, likely burned hers.
 I joke, but you see my point.